Skip to main content

 End of the car's design cycle (before a redesign)

-When the manufacturer is going to continue making a certain car model but is about to redesign it completely, you can see some serious savings on the outgoing design.
-True, you are buying a car without the latest styling or technology, but if you're more bargain hunter than trendsetter, this might not matter to you.
+When the manufacturer is going to continue making a certain car model but is about to redesign it completely, you will often find greater savings on the outgoing design.
+True, you are buying a car without the latest styling or technology, but if you're more of a bargain hunter than a trendsetter, this might not matter to you.

 End of the car's life cycle (discontinued model)

-Sometimes the manufacturer announces that it will stop making a car altogether.
+Sometimes, the manufacturer announces that it will stop making a car altogether.
 There's potential in this situation for even bigger savings.
-You should know that the car will depreciate steeply if it's being discontinued, but if you plan on keeping it for a while, it won't affect you.
-It's also worth looking into why the automaker pulled the plug on a given vehicle.
+You should know that the car will depreciate steeply if it's discontinued, but if you plan on keeping it for a while, it won't affect you too much.
+It's also worth looking into why the automaker is pulling the plug on a given vehicle.
 Is it a matter of changing tastes, or was the car truly bad in terms of performance or reliability?
-In recent years, for example, SUVs have surged in popularity and many domestic automakers have discontinued many of their sedans.
-Going further back, vehicles such as the Nissan Murano CrossCabriolet never really found an audience and the Pontiac Aztek had a face only Walter White could love.
+For an example of the former, many domestic automakers have discontinued many sedans in favor of more popular SUVs.

 Best holidays to buy a car